 Why mainstream PDF tools lag on CAD exports

-How Ncored opens heavy CAD PDFs in under a second
+How Ncored opens heavy CAD PDFs fast and keeps them smooth

 Ncored takes a different approach to the same problem.
-The opening render targets only the visible page, not the whole document.
-Subsequent pages are rendered on demand as you navigate, with predictive pre-rendering of nearby pages so navigation feels instant.
-The text search index is built in parallel with the first page render rather than as a blocking step.
-On the same M4 Pro MacBook, a 220 MB ArchiCAD-exported PDF that takes Adobe Acrobat about 12 seconds reaches first paint in Ncored in roughly 0.8 seconds.
-Panning and zooming are smooth — there is no chunk-loading lag, no mid-scroll freezes.
-The architecture is the difference.
+It shows you the page you are looking at fast, then keeps up as you navigate so moving between sheets feels instant.
+Full-text search is ready by the time the first page is on screen rather than after a long blocking wait.
+A 50-200 MB+ ArchiCAD-exported PDF that takes Adobe Acrobat about 12 seconds reaches first paint fast in Ncored, then stays smooth while you work.
+Panning and zooming are smooth, there is no chunk-loading lag, no mid-scroll freezes.
 Adobe's tool is excellent for the document workflows it was built for; it just was not designed for vector-dense CAD output.

 Smooth pan and zoom